ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json.md

 └────┴─────────────────┴────────────┴──────┘
 ```

-Note, how `id` column has been populated by key values correctly and now can be stored to a table.
+Note how the `id` column has been populated by key values correctly and can now be stored in a table.

 ### Importing from JSON arrays